Daniel Day-Lewis: 1990s

 Day-Lewis starred in the American film The Last of the Mohicans (1992), based on a novel by James Fenimore Cooper.
-Day-Lewis's character research for this film was well-publicised; he reportedly underwent rigorous weight training, and learned to live off the land and forest where his character lived, camping, hunting, and fishing.
+Day-Lewis's character research for this film was well-publicised; he reportedly underwent rigorous weight training and learned to live off the land and forest where his character lived, camping, hunting, and fishing.
 Day-Lewis also added to his wood-working skills, and learned how to make canoes.
 He carried a long rifle at all times during filming to remain in character.

 He returned to work with Jim Sheridan on In the Name of the Father in which he played Gerry Conlon, one of the Guildford Four, who were wrongfully convicted of a bombing carried out by the Provisional IRA.
 He lost 2st 2 lb (30 lb or 14 kg) for the part, kept his Northern Irish accent on and off the set for the entire shooting schedule, and spent stretches of time in a prison cell.
 He insisted that crew members throw cold water at him and verbally abuse him.
-Starring opposite Emma Thompson (who played his lawyer Gareth Peirce), and Pete Postlethwaite, Day-Lewis earned his second Academy Award nomination, third BAFTA nomination, and second Golden Globe nomination.
+Starring opposite Emma Thompson (who played his lawyer Gareth Peirce) and Pete Postlethwaite, Day-Lewis earned his second Academy Award nomination, third BAFTA nomination, and second Golden Globe nomination.

 Day-Lewis returned to the US in 1993, playing Newland Archer in Martin Scorsese's adaptation of the Edith Wharton novel The Age of Innocence.
-Day-Lewis starred opposite Michelle Pfeiffer, and Winona Ryder.
+Day-Lewis starred opposite Michelle Pfeiffer and Winona Ryder.
 To prepare for the film, set in America's Gilded Age, he wore 1870s-period aristocratic clothing around New York City for two months, including top hat, cane, and cape.
-Although Day-Lewis was sceptical of the role, deeming himself "too English" for it, he accepted due to Scorsese directing the film.
+Although Day-Lewis was sceptical of the role, thinking himself "too English" for it and hoping for something "more rough-and-tumble", he accepted due to Scorsese directing the film.
 The film was critically well received, while Peter Travers in Rolling Stone wrote: "Day-Lewis is smashing as the man caught between his emotions and the social ethic.
 Not since Olivier in Wuthering Heights has an actor matched piercing intelligence with such imposing good looks and physical grace."